Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

     packet_length: 0 ÅE65535.
 Device will limit the length to the max for the baseband packet type. eg) if DM1 packets are sent, the maximum packet size is 17 bytes. tx_power = Power Table Index with [0] being max power.
-Number of indexes will depend on the SoC BT device used.
+Number of indexes will depend on the AIROC(TM) device used.

 The example below instructs the device to transmit 0xAA 8-bit Pattern on the 2402 MHz and ACL Basic with DM1 packet (17 bytes) type at max tx power